sagar455/lesson6-minion-translator/README.md

 ## mark6-neogCamp

-This project has benn made to get the translated text from English to the banana language (minion text).
+This project has been made to get the translated text from English to the banana language (minion text).

 ### Acknowledgement